- Home

 5. Weight gain

-The hormonal changes of menopause can change the way we store fat, with many of us storing more fat around the tummy, hips, and thighs – and this fat can be trickier to lose.
+The hormonal changes of menopause can alter the way we store fat, with many of us storing more around the tummy, hips, and thighs – and this fat can be trickier to lose.
 Muscle mass also tends to decrease during menopause, which means your body needs fewer calories.
 So, if we continue eating the same amount as always, we may gain weight.

 While weight gain might not always be welcomed, there are some things you can do to make losing or maintaining weight easier during menopause.